riscv-admin/ai-ml/CHARTER.md

 **Scope**

-* Evaluate the current support level for new emerging extensions such as the vector V, EDIV, and P extensions as well as support for data types popular im ML applications (BFloat16, int8, int4, ...etc).
+* Evaluate the current support level for new emerging extensions such as the vector V, Zvediv, and P extensions as well as support for data types popular im ML applications (BFloat16, int8, int4, ...etc).

 * Define the success metrics in terms of optimization coverage, functionality, energy, performance evaluation, and code size.